-While many Black/African students find curricula enriching. these there are challenges.
-Some students report feeling tokenised or burdened to be the representative voices for all Black experiences in class discussions, leading to undue pressure and potential stereotype threat (Steele, 1997).
+While many Black/African students find these curricula enriching, there are challenges.
+Some students report feeling burdened tokenised or to be the representative voices for all Black experiences in class discussions, leading to undue pressure and potential stereotype threat (Steele, 1997).